Measuring your room

 Measure to the 'back' of the door frame (5)

-It is important to allow enough carpet to be fitted under the door threshold.
+It is important to allow enough carpet to be fitted under the door threshold otherwise unsightly gaps would be created.

-When estimating for patterned carpet please order sufficient material to fulfil critical pattern match requirements.
-Talk to your retailer for more information.
+When estimating for patterned carpet you need to remember to order sufficient material to fulfil critical pattern match requirements.
+Visit our stockists page to speak to your local retailer for more information on this.